MikelGarciaData/DL_VCC/README.md

 ## Main file for GeneFlow model: [train_m_flow.py](https://github.com/MikelGarciaData/DL_VCC/blob/main/geneFlow/train_m_flow.py)

-This repository **GeneFlow**, a generative model designed to predict the effects of genetic perturbations on single cells.
+This repository of **GeneFlow**, a generative model designed to predict the effects of genetic perturbations on single cells.

 The working and theory behind the model can be found here: [GeneFlow Paper](https://github.com/MikelGarciaData/DL_VCC/blob/main/Deep_Learning_project.pdf)